Manchester Memorial High School: Academics

 The school has a variety of Advanced Placement Program classes.
-As of the 2014–2015 school year these included AP Biology, AP Calculus, AP Chemistry, AP English Literature, AP English Language, AP Latin: Vergil, AP Physics, AP Studio Art, AP Government, AP Statistics, and AP Economics.
+As of the 2014–2015 school year, these included AP Biology, AP Calculus AB, AP Chemistry, AP English Literature, AP English Language, AP Latin, AP Physics 1, AP Studio Art, AP United States Government and Politics, AP Statistics, AP Microeconomics, AP Macroeconomics, and AP Computer Science A.

 Demographics

 The demographic breakdown of the 1849 students enrolled for the 2012–2013 school year was: